 Transactions in foreign currencies are translated into the functional currency according to the exchange rates applicable on the transaction date.
 Monetary assets and liabilities in foreign currencies are translated to the functional currency at the exchange rate applicable on the reporting date.
 Non-monetary assets and liabilities reported at their historical acquisition values are translated at the exchange rate in effect at the transaction date.
 Non-monetary assets and liabilities reported at their fair value are converted to the functional currency at the applicable rate at the time of the valuation.
 Exchange rate differences are then reported in the same manner as other changes in value relating to the asset or liability.
-Exchange rate differences arising from translation are reported in the income statement, with exchange differences on non-monetary assets and liabilities reported as operating income and expenses and exchange differences on monetary assets and liabilities reported as operating income and expenses and exchange differences on monetary assets and liabilities reported as operating income and expenses and exchange differences are the functional currency assets and liabilities reported as operating income and expenses and exchange differences on monetary assets and liabilities reported in the financial net.
+Exchange rate differences arising from translation are reported in the income statement, with exchange differences on non-monetary assets and liabilities reported as operating income and expenses and exchange differences on monetary assets and liabilities are reported in the financial net.